moby/buildkit/docs/stargz-estargz.md

 # Lazy pulling stargz/eStargz base images (Experimental)

-This document describes the configuration that allows buildkit to lazily pull [stargz](https://github.com/google/crfs/blob/master/README.md#introducing-stargz)/[eStargz](https://github.com/containerd/stargz-snapshotter/blob/master/docs/stargz-estargz.md)-formatted images from registries.
+This document describes the configuration that allows buildkit to lazily pull [stargz](https://github.com/google/crfs/blob/master/README.md#introducing-stargz)/[eStargz](https://github.com/containerd/stargz-snapshotter/blob/master/docs/stargz-estargz.md)-formatted images from registries and how to obtain stargz/eStargz images.

 By default, buildkit doesn't pull images until they are strictly needed.
 For example, during a build, buildkit doesn't pull the base image until it runs commands on it (e.g. `RUN` Dockerfile instruction) or until it exports stages as tarballs, etc.